-Reasonable steps will be taken to preserve privacy while promptly investigating and responding to the report.
-While the institution will strive to maintain the confidentiality of the information reported, which information may be subject to privacy requirements of the Family Education
+When Capital Community College receives a report of sexual assault and/or sexual misconduct, reasonable steps will be taken to preserve the privacy of the person reported to have been the victim while promptly investigating and responding to the report.
+While the College will strive to maintain the confidentially of the information reported, which information is subject to privacy requirements of the Family Education Rights Privacy Act (FERPA), the College also must fulfill its duty to protect the College community and to assure that the appropriate disciplinary processes are implemented.
+As such, complete confidentiality cannot always be guaranteed.